HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 Some manufacturers would make you believe that you can use their knife to chop a giant redwood into firewood or fend off a zombie invasion.

-While some knives look like they’re designed more for military combat than filleting a fish, most of us just need something to prepare wood for a campfire or food for dinner.
+While some knives look like they’re designed more for military combat than filleting a fish, most of us just need something to prepare food for dinner or wood for the campfire.

 For this article, we are focusing on the best camping knives for the following tasks: